markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 ### Develop a worker

-Developing an Asset Compute worker is the core of extending Asset Compute microservices, as the worker contains the custom code that generates, or orchcestrates the generation of, the asset rendition.
+Developing an Asset Compute worker is the core of extending Asset Compute microservices, as the worker contains the custom code that generates, or orchestrates, the generation of the resultant asset rendition.

 + [Develop an Asset Compute worker](./develop/worker.md)